-- children and adults to discuss specific problems - discussion of general issues, often as part of the PSHE curriculum (Personal, Social and Health Education) - · negotiation and reinforcement of class guidelines for behaviour awareness of our own feelings and feelings of others, and models positive strategies for dealing with difficult situations.
+- children and adults to discuss specific problems - discussion of general issues, often as part of the PSHE curriculum (Personal, Social and Health Education) and the RSE (Relationships and Sex Education) curriculum - negotiation and reinforcement of class guidelines for behaviour

+PSHE and RSE follows the Jigsaw programme, which encourages awareness of our own feelings and feelings of others, and models positive strategies for dealing with difficult situations.
 Daily collective worship also promotes positive behaviour.